 Do I need to pay a tuition fee deposit?

-Tuition fee deposits are paid by taught postgraduate applicants who will need a Tier 4 (General) student visa in order to study in the UK and require a CAS from the University to make a visa application.
+Tuition fee deposits are paid by taught postgraduate applicants who will need a Student visa in order to study in the UK and require a CAS from the University to make a visa application.

 If you are fully funded by a University-recognised sponsor, you do not need to pay the deposit but will need to provide a valid financial guarantee or final award letter instead.